Frank Avray Wilson: Personal life

-Avray Wilson married Higford Eckbo, a Norwegian, on 28 April 1936, and they had four children: Wendy-Ann, Raymond, Jason, and Norman.
-His daughter, Anglo-Norwegian artist, Wendy-Ann Wilson, went on to marry an American architect, Thomas J. Holzbog, and is the mother of Arabella Holzbog.
+Avray Wilson married Higford Eckbo, a Norwegian, on 28 April 1936, and they had four children: Austin Raymond, Wendy-Ann, Jason, and Norman.
+His daughter, Anglo-Norwegian artist Wendy-Ann Wilson, went on to marry an American architect, Thomas J. Holzbog, and is the mother of Arabella Holzbog.
+His grandson Halliday Avray Wilson was elected Chevalier de l'ordre des Arts et des Lettres by Fredrick Mitterand, Minister of Culture France in 2011 for his contribution to the arts in France and internationally with his monumental sculptures.

 Avray was a vegetarian for ethical reasons.
 He became a vegetarian through influence from his wife.
 Avray authored two books supportive of vegetarianism for C. W. Daniel Company.
 He identified as a philosophical vitalist.

 Selected public collections

 Avray Wilson's work can be found in the following collections: